Retrofit | Heat pumps

 And when replacing an old gas boiler, running costs do not need to rise when installing an air-source heat pump, as we explored in How to heat your home with the minimum amount of energy, and save the planet.
 Installing a heat pump is the single biggest thing a householder can do to reduce the carbon footprint of heating.

+Heat pumps are part of a wider transition towards electrification of much of our end-use of energy (see The Future Is Electric).
 For more insight, please go to our piece on Demystifying Heat Pumps.

 TALKS